-Currently, Earth Breeze produce two types of laundry detergent eco sheets:
+Currently, Earth Breeze produce two types of eco friendly laundry detergent sheets:

 How good are the Earth Breeze eco sheets?

-If you’re buying laundry detergent, the first thing you’ll want to know is does it do its main job and clean your clothes?
+If you’re buying an eco laundry detergent, the first thing you’ll want to know is does it do its main job and clean your clothes?

-The first point to note is that the Earth Breeze eco strips come in a small, flat, dehydrated sheet.
+The first point to note is that the Earth Breeze laundry sheets come in a small, flat, dehydrated sheet.
 Each sheet measures roughly the size of your hand.